hockeybuggy/hockeybuggy.com/_drafts/2014-09-02-misc_7VBiYkyD.md

 For a long time, downloading the plugins I use for Vim was handled by [Tim Pope's][TPOPE] [Pathogen][PATHOGEN].
 It's is a really great way to keep plugins out of your dotfiles revision history, but it's not perfect.
-The problem is that it relies on git submodules and git submodules [kinda][GITSUB1] [suck][GITSUB2].
+The problem is that it relies on git submodules, and git submodules [kinda][GITSUB1] [suck][GITSUB2].

 ### Airline

 For quite some time I used custom statusline that was simple but did the job quite well.
-It communicate things like which git branch was active and which buffer was active.
+It communicated things like which git branch was active and which buffer was active.
 It's only issue was that it was sometimes difficult to see what mode Vim was in my peripheral vision.

 In a 'the grass looks greener over there' sort of move I switched to [airline][AIRLINE].
-It not only solves the problem of losing track of modes but It also helps leep track of which is the current split window.
+It not only solves the problem of losing track of modes but It also helps keep track of which is the current split window.
+As iceing on the cake, it also tells me which line has trailing white-space or mixed indentation.

 ![Demonstration of Airline switching modes][AIRLINEDEMO]